gustabmo/zadmis/README.md

-# zadmis - still in development as of 2025-03-20
+# zadmis - still under development as of 2025-03-20

 by guexel@gmail.com = gustavo.exel@ersge.ch